2. Who we are

 4. Case Studies & Stories

-Our supporters, volunteers and customers kindly let us use photography and images of them to help our campaigns and activity come to life.
+Our scholars, supporters and volunteers kindly let us use photography and images of them to help our campaigns and activity come to life.

 We keep these images stored in a secure location and will only use them with the subject’s permission.

-We keep these images for three years after we have been given them, unless you ask otherwise.
+We keep these images for seven years after we have been given them, unless you ask otherwise.

 Should you wish to register a complaint we will collect your name, contact details and details about the complaint to enable us to respond, monitor and improve our organisation.